-Dust and equipment emissions will occur during the construction period.
-Auto emissions from property owners, mail couriers, and visitors will occur once the project is completed.
-Emission quantities are unknown currently.
+Emissions from construction equipment will result during construction.
+Emissions from vehicle will result when the project is complete.

-b.
-Are there any off-site sources of emissions or odor that may affect your proposal?
+- Are there any off-site sources of emissions or odor that may affect your proposal?
 If so, generally describe.

-c.
+None known. - c.
 Proposed measures to reduce or control emissions or other impacts to air, if any.

-None Proposed.

-- 3. Water Find help answering water questions - a.
-Surface Water: Find help answering surface water questions - 1.
-Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Vehicles will be equipped with emission controls. - 3.
+Water Find help answering water questions - a.
+Surface Water: Find help answering surface water questions - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

-Two wetlands have been delineated on site.
-Water from the wetland or general site area may find its way to Padden Creek about 500-feet north of the site.

-2. Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+None. - Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-Work will occur in the wetland buffers under an approved mitigation plan.
+No. - 3.
 Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.

-None.

-4. Will the proposal require surface water withdrawals or diversions?
+Indicate the source of fill material. - 4.
+Will the proposal require surface water withdrawals or diversions?
 Give a general description, purpose, and approximate quantities if known.

-None.

-5. Does the proposal lie within a 100-year floodplain?
+No. - 5.
+Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

-6. Does the proposal involve any discharges of waste materials to surface waters?
+No. - 6.
+Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.

-No. Waste materials will be discharged to the municipal sewer system.
+No.

-- b.
-Ground Water: Find help answering ground water questions - 1.
-Will groundwater be withdrawn from a well for drinking water or other purposes?
+b.
+Ground Water: Find help answering ground water questions

+- Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
 Give a general description, purpose, and approximate quantities if known.

-No groundwater will be withdrawn.
-Drinking water will be supplied to the site by a connection to the City of Bellingham water main.

-2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+No. - Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
 Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.
+None.